glassesneo/OOlib/docs/doc.md

 let square2 = Square.new(7, 6, "#ffffff")
 ```

-#### {.initial.} pragma
+### {.initial.} pragma
 You can declare a variable that has an initial value by `{.initial.}`.
-Unlike the default value, a variable with an initial value is not added to the constructor's arguments, which means an initial value is absolutely substituted for the variable.
+Unlike the default value, an initial value has nothing to do with the constructor and an initial value is absolutely substituted for its variable.
 ```nim
 class Square:
   var width: int